ccnmagnoo/women-in-energy/README.md

 We value your feedback and suggestions.
 If you have any questions, ideas, or concerns, please reach out to us at [ccamposn@minenergia.cl](mailto:ccamposn@minenergia.cl).

-Thi is a public and open initiative, so et's work together to empower women professionals in the energy sector and promote a more inclusive and diverse industry!
+This is a public and open initiative, so let's work together to empower women professionals in the energy sector and promote a more inclusive and diverse industry.